JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Discussion and conclusion

-While more data (specifically, spectroscopy with detections of the stellar continuum) would enable a more robust determination of the SFH, the currently available data point to SDSSJ2222+2745 being a transitional AGN.
-AGN are expected to be short-lived \citep{hickox14}, and thus catching an AGN in transition should also be quite rare.
-Since lensed galaxies are also rare, a lensed transitional AGN, like this, is presents a unique opportunity for future studies to probe the feedback processes that regulate AGN and star-formation activity and their relation to obscuration, and further interrogate the hypothesis of an evolutionary pathway between type II and type I AGN in exquisite detail.
+To our knowledge, only three lensed transitional AGN candidates from searches targeted toward red quasars exist in the literature, and all are examples of galaxy-galaxy lensing.
+F2M J0134-0931 at z=2.216 \citep{gregg2002}, F2M J1004+1229 at z=2.65 \citep{lacy2002}, and W2M J1042+1641 at z=2.517 \citep{glikman23}.
+Of these, only the W2M J1042+1641 is magnified by enough to clearly resolve the host galaxy, which forms an Einstein ring. \targetname, at $z=2.801$, is therefore the highest redshift lensed transitional AGN candidate identified to date and the only one of these lensed by a cluster.
+Although its magnification is lower than that of W2M J1042+1641, the fact that it does not form a complete Einstein ring makes nearly the entire disk of the host galaxy visible (whereas the host is likely only partially imaged in W2M J1042+1641). \targetname\ is, then, the best candidate so far for a future follow-up study of a transitional AGN at cosmic noon, and its entire host galaxy, in high spatial resolution (e.g., with the NIRSpec IFU).
+AGN are expected to be short-lived \citep{hickox14}, and thus catching an AGN in transition should be quite rare.
+Since lensed galaxies are also quite rare, a lensed transitional AGN like this one presents a unique opportunity for future studies to probe the feedback processes that regulate AGN and star-formation activity and their relation to obscuration, and to further interrogate the hypothesis of an evolutionary pathway between type~II and type~I AGN in exquisite detail.